4.1 Enroot - Introduction

 enroot start ubuntu

-If you need to run a command as root inside the container, you can use the --root option.
+If you need to run a command as root inside the container, for example to install software, you can use the --root option.
 Note that this grants root privileges only within the container environment, not on the host system.